 I frequently choose dressier white shorts, but you could also go with another neutral such as black, taupe or navy.
 And actually even a gingham plaid in a classic color like black or navy will work as a versatile closet staple in your summer wardrobe, too.

 If you like to wear shorts to a casual outing, I simply suggest having some with a little more polish in a neutral color or gingham.
 Choose some you can easily dress up or down for versatility.
 That way you can include them in your summer vacation packing list and they’ll serve multiple purposes.
-This year I purchased these flax colored linen shorts, and I expect them to be very multifunctional.
+Last year I purchased these flax colored linen shorts, and they proved to be very multifunctional.

 I personally love Ann Taylor for dressier shorts.
 That’s where I’ve gotten many of my favorites, including the gingham shorts above.
 But Chico’s is another great source, especially for longer Bermuda length shorts.
 And I got the linen shorts from Talbots.
 I’ve filled the shopping widget below with shorts that have a slightly elevated style.

 By the way, I have a video from last summer full of tips for wearing shorts stylishly over 50.

 2 – 3 Pair Casual Summer Weight Pants

 Especially since I’ve gotten a little older and since I’m moved north, I find myself wearing casual summer weight pants more frequently during the warm months.
 These are things like chinos, cargo pants, joggers and linen pants.
 Most of the time I prefer a cropped or ankle length in these casual go-to pants.